 2. Manual Entry

-Balancing a checkbook and keeping a manual ledger of your spending has been done for hundreds of years.
+Balancing a checkbook or keeping a manual spending ledger has been done for hundreds of years.

-Manual entry requires a lot of time and organization, it’s prone to human error, and it’s inconvenient.
+While it does keep you aware of the details, manual entry requires a lot of time and organization.
+It’s also prone to human error, and can be time-consuming and inconvenient.

-Manual entry creates money awareness, however, it can be time-consuming, tedious, and inconvenient.
-We don’t think these apps are the best budgeting apps.
+Manual entry creates money awareness.
+However, it can be error-prone, time-consuming, tedious, and inconvenient.

 - Excel spreadsheets